Weak del Pezzo surfaces are characterized by the existence of $2$-tilting bundles: Higher representation infinite algebras in projective geometry

 \section{Higher representation infinite algebras in projective geometry}

 First, we recall the definition of higher representation infinite algebras introduced by \cite{HIO}.
-This is a generalization of non-Dynkin path algebras to higher global dimensional case in the view point of higher Auslander-Reiten theory.
+This is a generalization of non-Dynkin path algebras to higher global dimension from the viewpoint of higher Auslander--Reiten theory.
+Note that all the arguments in this section work without assuming that $k$ is algebraically closed.

 \begin{Def}\cite[2.7]{HIO} Let $A$ be a finite dimensional algebra.
 For $d\geq1$, $A$ is called {\it $d$-representation infinite} if $\gl A\leq d$ and

 holds for all $n\geq0$. \end{Def}